Blakeing/rubadue-astro/README.md

 2. Vercel automatically detects changes
 3. Builds and deploys the updated website
 4. Updates are live within a few minutes

+## Documentation

+For more detailed information about the project, refer to the [complete documentation](./docs/README.md).

 ## Troubleshooting